-AM5.27 187 5.1.43 aligning with the Economic Development policy Ec-7C13.1.
-See above AM5.27 187 5.1.44 As detailed in policy E c 7 C 13.5, See above AM5.28 185 5.1.34 The scale of existing buildings with in the suburban To correct a typographical error.
-AM5.29 186 5.1.37-40 This mix of uses is what makes town centres special however, today it is more important that town centres trade on their strengths and unique identities in a more sustainable manner to compete with, and complement, other town centres.
-In addition to providing a vibrant range of services, town centres need to supplement and enhance this offer.
-Deleted to avoid unnecessary duplication of matters that are adequately addressed in other Local Plan policies and to make the supporting text more concise.
-Analysis of the town centre undertaken by Hawkins Brown for the SDF, indicates that 65% of all businesses in the district centre are small independents, with more than half of all premises being retail shops.
+Mod Ref.
+Page Plan Ref.
+Proposed Changes Reason Date glossary definition and the area designated as 'Town Centre' on the Policies Map and the related matters addressed in Policy 13.5.
+AM5.29 186 5.1.37-40 This mix of uses is what makes town centres special however, today it Deleted to avoid November is more important that town centres trade on their strengths and unnecessary 2021 - for unique identities in a more sustainable manner to compete with, and duplication of matters submission complement, other town centres.
+In addition to providing a vibrant that are adequately range of services, town centres need to supplement and enhance this addressed in other offer.
+Local Plan policies and to make the Analysis of the town centre undertaken by Hawkins Brown for the supporting text more SDF, indicates that 65% of all businesses in the district centre are concise. small independents, with more than half of all premises being retail shops.
 Pop-up street surveys and discussions with members of the local community indicate that future desired uses in the town centre include night-life, restaurants, cafes and cultural events, with a general wish for more diversity and a variety of independent shops.
 The Morden Regeneration Zone Site Allocation Mo4 includes a large part of the Morden District Centre, as identified in the London Plan.
 While the existing retail units are heavily utilised, consultation responses have highlighted that the current mix of retail does not meet the needs of the residents.
 95% of respondents agreed that there is a need to provide more opportunities in Morden for the community to meet, socialise and make better use of their town centre through provision of attractive, safe and accessible public spaces and community, social, leisure and cultural facilities.
 96% of respondents also agree that the quantity and quality of commercial, residential and leisure uses should be improved in Morden, with a range of uses which are appropriate for a District Centre.
-AM5.30 187 5.1.45 and will-provides modern leisure facilities Grammar correction
+AM5.6 186 5.1.41 Future development proposals in Morden Town Centre and the See above - Initial November Morden Regeneration Zone should therefore respond to the needs of AM5.6 at Page 176 2021 - for the residents, the daily users of the town centre, and those who pass submission through as commuters.
+This is essential to ensure that Morden town centre transforms into a place that people will want to visit as a destination.
+Proposed development in Morden Town Centre and the Morden Regeneration Zone should be of a flexible design to